 US reporter Evan Gershkovich, jailed in Russia on espionage charges, to stand trial, officials say

-MOSCOW (AP) — U.S. journalist Evan Gershkovich, who has been jailed for over a year in Russia on espionage charges, will stand trial in the Ural Mountains city of Yekaterinburg, authorities said Thursday.
+MOSCOW (AP) — U.S. journalist Evan Gershkovich, who has been jailed for over a year in Russia on espionage charges, will stand trial in the Ural Mountains city of Yekaterinburg, where he was detained, authorities said Thursday.

 Gershkovich was detained while on a reporting trip to Yekaterinburg in March 2023 and accused of spying for the United States.
 The reporter, his employer and the U.S. government denied the allegations, and Washington designated him as wrongfully detained.

-The Federal Security Service, or FSB, alleged at the time he was acting on U.S. orders to collect state secrets but also provided no evidence.
+Russia’s Federal Security Service, or FSB, alleged after arresting Gershkovich that he was acting on U.S. orders to collect state secrets but provided no evidence to back up the accusations.

+The U.S. State Department spokesman Matthew Miller slammed the development, saying there was “absolutely zero credibility to those charges” and adding that the U.S. government would continue to work to bring Gershkovich home.

+“Evan has done nothing wrong.
+He should never have been arrested in the first place.
+Journalism is not a crime,” Miller said.
+“The charges against him are false.
+And the Russian government knows that they’re false.
+He should be released immediately.”

-Putin has said he believed a deal could be reached to free Gershkovich, hinting he would be open to swapping him for a Russian national imprisoned in Germany, which appeared to be Vadim Krasikov.
-He was serving a life sentence for the 2019 killing in Berlin of a Georgian citizen of Chechen descent.
+Putin has said he believed a deal could be reached to free Gershkovich, hinting he would be open to swapping him for a Russian national imprisoned in Germany, which appeared to be Vadim Krasikov, who is serving a life sentence for the 2019 killing in Berlin of a Georgian citizen of Chechen descent.

 Asked last week by The Associated Press about Gershkovich, Putin said the U.S. is “taking energetic steps” to secure his release.
 He told international news agencies in St. Petersburg that any such releases “aren’t decided via mass media” but through a “discreet, calm and professional approach.”